This post is not about politics.

 When Hillary Clinton participated in a televised forum on national security and military issues, the chairman of the Republican National Committee, Reince Priebus, tweeted that she was “angry and defensive the entire time — no smile and uncomfortable.”

 Would a man be accused of not smiling when discussing national security?

-On a man, a serious face makes him intelligent and distinguished.
-A woman, is an angry bitch.
+On a man a serious face makes him intelligent and distinguished, but a woman is often viewed as an angry bitch.
 (Read: How to Overcome Resting Bitch Face.)

 These are serious consequences.